 - 80% of persons with disabilities live in developing countries.

 - 20% of the poorest people living in developing countries have a disability.

 - There is a vicious cycle of disability and poverty.

 Disability rights and inclusion are increasingly being recognised as a priority and included in global frameworks and agreements.
-CBM is committed to supporting people with disabilities to break the vicious cycle of poverty, disability and exclusion, and to realise their rights as enshrined in the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+CBM is committed to supporting persons with disabilities to break the vicious cycle of poverty, disability and exclusion, and to realise their rights as enshrined in the United Nations Convention on the Rights of Persons with Disabilities (CRPD).

 Taking a closer look at our strategy

 CBM’s strategy operates at four complementary levels – pursuing impact at the individual, community and systems levels as well as in emergencies – to fulfil our mission.